sphinxfndorg/protocol/README.md

 Proposals and Discussions

-All major proposals for features, upgrades, and changes are documented in the **[GitHub Wiki](https://github.com/sphinx-core/sips/wiki).** section of the repository.
+All major proposals for features, upgrades, and changes are documented in the **https://github.com/sphinxorg/SIPS** section of the repository.
 You can find detailed descriptions of proposed features and their technical implementations here:

 ## GitHub Wiki Pages

 GitHub Wiki Pages is contains of **SIPS (SPHINX IMPLEMENTATION PROPOSALS)** you can join to review, discussions, or suggest improvements to existing proposals ideas.
-To contribute just visit to the **[GitHub Wiki](https://github.com/sphinx-core/sips/wiki).**
+To contribute just visit to the **https://github.com/sphinxorg/SIPS**

 ## Improvement Ideas